Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

 \begin{proof} As in \cite[Construction 5.4]{LOTBimodules}, by cutting along the arc $\mathbf{z}$, we obtain a bordered Heegaard diagram with a single boundary component, $\HH_{dr}$, which we view as rectangle with two tunnels attached.
-After attaching $2$-handles to $\HH_{dr} \times [0,1]$ along $\bm{\beta} \times \{1\}$ and attaching a single $3$-handle, we may view the resulting manifold $Y(\HH_{dr})$ as $[-1,1] \times \R \times [0,\infty) \subset \R^3$, minus two tunnels in the upper half-plane, plus the point at infinity (Figure \ref{fig:heegaardknot1}).
+After attaching $2$-handles to $\HH_{dr} \times [0,1]$ along $\bm{\beta} \times \{1\}$ and attaching a single $3$-handle, we may view the resulting manifold $Y(\HH_{dr})$ as $[-1,1] \times \R \times [0,\infty) \subset \R^3$ plus a point at infinity, minus two tunnels as shown in Figure \ref{fig:heegaardknot1}.
 The boundary of $Y(\HH_{dr})$ is the union of two embedded copies of $F^\circ(\ZZ)$ that are determined by the $\alpha$ arcs on each side; they intersect along a circle $A$.
 The extra basepoint $w$ determines a knot $C$ in $Y(\HH_{dr})$ with a single point on the boundary: the union of an arc connecting $w$ to $z$ in the complement of the $\alpha$ arcs and an arc connecting $z$ to $w$ in the complement of the $\beta$ circles, pushed into the interior of $Y(\HH_{dr})$ except at $z$.
 The curves $A$ and $C$ are both shown in Figure \ref{fig:heegaardknot1}.

 We obtain Figure \ref{fig:heegaardknot2} from Figure \ref{fig:heegaardknot1} by an isotopy that slides the tunnel on the right underneath the tunnel on the left.
 The circle $A$ can then be identified with the $y$-axis plus the point at infinity.
 To obtain $Y(\HH)$, we attach a three-dimensional two-handle along $A$, which can be seen as $[-\epsilon,\epsilon] \times \R \times (-\infty,0]$ plus the point at infinity.
 Then $Y(\HH)$ is the complement of a two-component unlink $(B_1 \cup B_2)$ in $S^3$, and the knot $C$ inside $Y(\HH)$ is $B_3$.
 When we identify each component of $\partial \Sigma$ with $\ZZ$, we see that the $\alpha$ arc connecting the points $a_1$ and $a_3$ is a meridian, and the $\alpha$ arc connecting $a_2$ and $a_4$ is a $0$-framed longitude, as in the definition of $\YY$. \end{proof}